doblesantos/fibo/README.md

 # Fibonacci Rest API with RoR

->this api is implementation of the fibonnaci algoritm in rails
+>this api is implementation of the fibonnaci algorithm in rails

 ## how to use

-###### if you want to test this api  firt clone the repo
+###### if you want to test this api  firts clone the repo
 `rails s`

 ###### post to the endpoint
 `/fibo` with the json `{"index": X}`

 where `X` is any **natural number**
-## who to see the actual implementation
+## how to see the actual implementation

 the code is under
 `/app/controller/fibo_controller`